isogenous/isogenous.github.io/aboutme.md

 Currently all things MDZS

+More recently completely obsessed with <a href="https://www.npr.org/2019/07/18/742651647/letters-serve-to-bond-time-traveling-rivals-in-this-is-how-you-lose-the-time-war">This is How you Lose the Time War</a>

+See my <a href="/annotated-time-war">WIP annotated reference to TIHYLTTW</a>

-Maybe some Scum Villain, Shan He Ling, FGEP in the future.
+Maybe some Scum Villain, Shan He Ling, FGEP art in the future.

-Fandoms I've loved in the past include:

-- Tokyo Babylon
-- XxxHolic
-- Basically just everything Clamp
-- Revolutionary Girl Utena
-- Hikago
-- KH
-- YoI